microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/Coach/Solution-04.md

     <!-- - Click the scope link.
 Student does not have to do anything here since the settings have already been pre-filled.
 Though, they have the liberty to change any of these (e.g. Consent to Admins only), as long as the scope has been enabled.
         ![Edit HelloAPI AD Auth Scope settings](./images/Solution04_Enable_ADAuth_HelloAPI_5.jpg) -->

-- If using Postman as your client application, you need to [specifiying the Authorization details using OAuth2](https://learning.postman.com/docs/sending-requests/authorization/#oauth-20) which will ask you to log in and consent before sending the generated Access Token.
+- If using Postman as your client application, you need to [specifying the Authorization details using OAuth2](https://learning.postman.com/docs/sending-requests/authorization/#oauth-20) which will ask you to log in and consent before sending the generated Access Token.
 Ensure that you specify Authorization Code as the grant type.
     - Token Name: The name you want to use for the token.
     - Grant Type: A dropdown list of options.
 Choose Authorization code.
     - Callback URL: The client application callback URL redirected to after auth, and that should be registered with the API provider.
 If not provided, Postman will use a default empty URL and attempt to extract the code or access token from it.
 If this does not work for your API, you can use the following URL: https://oauth.pstmn.io/v1/browser-callback, but you need to add this to the list of Redirect URLs for your client-app AAD registration.